McCarthy's last-ditch plan to keep the government open collapses, making a shutdown almost certain

 The White House and Democrats rejected the Republican approach as too extreme.
 The vote was 198-232, with 21 hard-right Republicans voting to sink the package.
 The Democrats voted against it.

 A clearly agitated McCarthy left the House chamber.
-“It’s not the end yet; I've got other ideas,” McCarthy told reporters.
+“It’s not the end yet; I've got other ideas,” he told reporters.

 The outcome puts McCarthy’s speakership in serious jeopardy with almost no political leverage to lead the House at a critical moment that has pushed the government into crisis.
-Even this plan, an extraordinary concession to immediately slash spending for many agencies by one-third, was not enough to satisfy the hard right flank that has upturned his speakership.
+Even the failed plan, an extraordinary concession to immediately slash spending by one-third for many agencies, was not enough to satisfy the hard-right flank that has upturned his speakership.

-Republican leaders planned to convene behind closed doors Friday afternoon to assess next steps.

-While the Senate is pushing ahead Friday with its own widely bipartisan plan favored by Republicans and Democrats to keep the government open and to bolster Ukraine aid and U.S. disaster accounts, the House has been in political chaos as the hard-right flank seized control.
+The Senate was pushing ahead Friday with its own plan favored by Republicans and Democrats to keep the government open while also bolstering Ukraine aid and U.S. disaster accounts.
+But that won't matter with the House in political chaos.

-The White House has declined McCarthy's overtures to meet with President Joe Biden after the speaker walked away from the debt deal they brokered earlier this year that set budget levels.
+The White House has brushed aside McCarthy's overtures to meet with President Joe Biden after the speaker walked away from the debt deal they brokered earlier this year that set budget levels.

 “Extreme House Republicans are now tripling down on their demands to eviscerate programs millions of hardworking families count on,” White House press secretary Karine Jean-Pierre said.